If rates rise, hangover looms for some Britons after 10-year credit binge

 LONDON (Reuters) - Millions of Britons are set to experience the first interest rate rise of their adult lives on Thursday, and for some of those who loaded up on cheap credit to pay for cars or cards, that could spell trouble.

-The Bank of England is widely expected to hike borrowing costs for the first time in a decade, signalling an end to years of low rates that fuelled a rise in ultra-cheap credit and heavy borrowing on loans, cards and, most notably, cars.
+The Bank of England is widely expected to hike borrowing costs for the first time in a decade, signaling an end to years of low rates that fueled a rise in ultra-cheap credit and heavy borrowing on loans, cards and, most notably, cars.

 Regulators have clamped down on many of the riskier lending activities that thrived before 2008, from ‘payday’ loans with annual interest of over 5,000 percent to self-certified mortgages.
 Others, like motor finance, have risen to take their place.